fwup-home/fwup/README.md

 licensed with the Apache 2.0 license which can be found in the `LICENSE` file.

-The FAT filesystem code (FatFs) comes from http://elm-chan.org/fsw/ff/00index_e.html and has the following license.
+The FAT filesystem code (FatFs) comes from http://elm-chan.org/fsw/ff/00index_e.html and has the following license:

 ```
 FatFs module is a generic FAT file system module for small embedded systems.